Dispersed Families Project

-The RAF Families’ Federation has been awarded a grant by the government to investigate the additional challenges faced by families living ‘outside the wire’.
-Recently the Federation has seen an increase in the number of issues raised by these families, both Regulars and Reserves, and as a result we have recognised a need to fully understand what the issues are and what help can be put in place.
+The RAF Families Federation is currently running a two year project to investigate the additional challenges faced by dispersed families, those living ‘outside the wire’.
+Recently the Federation has seen an increase in the number of issues raised by these families, both regulars and reserves, and as a result we have recognised a need to fully understand what the issues are and what help can be put in place.

-We will be updating this section of our website throughout the project to ensure that families have access to all of the latest information and guidance.
-To keep ahead of future developments on our Dispersed Families work, you can also sign up to our free weekly eBULLETIN* or join the conversation on Twitter with the #notonthepatch hashtag.
+We will be updating this section throughout the project to ensure that families have access to all of the latest information and guidance.
+To keep ahead of future developments on our dispersed families’ work, you can also sign up to our free weekly eBULLETIN* or join the conversation on Twitter with the #notonthepatch hashtag.

 New online Facebook group for RAF Dispersed Families